 As with all leaflet distribution campaigns, the design of your leaflet is critical to the success of your leaflets distribution campaign.
 This is even more critical when running a repeating leaflet distribution campaign as you need to vary the design to ensure that it stays interesting while keeping the message relevant to your target audience.

 As with any leaflet distribution, offers or some other form of call to action are important to eliciting a good response.
 Offers should be unique or ‘special’ to encourage people to respond.
-This is even more important when running a repeating leaflets distribution since you will have to plan it well in advance and ensure that your offers are fresh – in a similar way to the leaflet design that we discussed above.
+This is even more important when running a repeating leaflets distribution since you will have to plan it well in advance and ensure that your offers are fresh.
 If people see the same offer on each leaflet then they won’t perceive it to have value and the response rate will suffer.

-The same criteria for selecting the areas in which to distribute your leaflets applies to repeated distribution campaigns as it does to a single leaflet distribution campaign.
+The same criteria for selecting the areas in which to distribute your leaflets applies to repeated distribution campaigns.
 The main difference is that a repeated leaflet distribution will allow you to track response rates over time.
-This can be highly effective if the results are tracked and measured properly as it will allow you to identify areas where the campaign is more effective and those where it is less effective, thereby allowing you adjust the focus of your campaign over time to ensure the best results and giving you the best return in your investment.
+This can be highly effective if the results are tracked and measured properly.
+This will allow you to identify areas where the campaign is more effective and those where it is less effective.
+This allows you adjust the focus of your campaign over time to ensure the best results and giving you the best return in your investment.

 VAT Registration No: 971 0992 00